tristanmeinhardt-png/NC/README.md

 ## 2. Better `+` string concatenation

-This now works much better:
+This works well even with mixed values:

 ```nc
 let name = input "What is your name?"